DanielCreggOrganization/w6-lab-arrays-OisinDeegan/README.md

 ### DIY Exercise

-- **Task**: Write a program that calculates and prints the length of an array of your choice.
+- **Task**: Write a program that calculates and prints the length of a string array that contains the colours of the rainbow.
 - **Hint**: Create an array and use the `.length` property to get its size.

 ## Modifying Arrays